vmware/photon/docs/README.md

 ## Intended Audiences

-This information is intended for Photon OS developers.
+This information is intended for Photon OS administrators and developers.

 ----------